 Make Sure Your Links Are Easy To Stream

-For unreleased music solutions, SoundCloud still leads the way.
+For unreleased music, SoundCloud is the best option.
 Not only does it give you easy private link streaming with optional downloads, but it can also let you see who has listened to your track (on the paid version).
-This can be really helpful when it comes to chasing up people for reactions (but, more on that later)
+This can be really helpful when it comes to chasing up people for reactions (but, more on that later).

 Make Sure You Have Good Metadata